23tae/server-tutorial/README.md

     - server prints the received message.
     - server sends it back to client.
     - client prints the received message.
+- ex02
+    - connect to server using web browser.

 # Compile
 - Create executables : type `make`